AtiqurRahmanAni/CSE2200/react-app/README.md

 **To run this project, follow these steps:**

-1. Clone the repository.
-2. Navigate to the project folder.
-3. Run `npm install` to install dependencies.
+1. Run `npm install` to install dependencies.
-4. To run the project, use `npm run dev`.
+2. To run the project, use `npm run dev`.